tsufbechor/InteractiveLearningCompanion/README.md

   For seamless integration of Large Language Models (LLMs) and advanced prompting.

 - **RAG (Retrieval-Augmented Generation):**
-  Enabling real-time access to updated and reliable content from your document.
+  Enabling real-time access to updated and reliable content from your document (and optionally from Wikipedia).

 - **Gemini Models:**
   Tailored for high-quality question-answer generation (Gemini Pro) and image-based text extraction (Gemini Pro Vision).